Stand Up Paddleboarding in Hawaii with Kids of All Ages

 My SUP packing list for family paddles:

-• Waterproof phone pouches - you will want photos but phones and saltwater are enemies
+- Waterproof phone pouches.
+You'll want photos but phones and saltwater are enemies.

 Safety First, Always

 SUP in Hawaii is generally very safe, but the ocean demands respect.
-Check conditions before you go - wind reports, wave height, and current advisories.
+Check conditions before you go: wind reports, wave height, current advisories.
 Paddle in the morning when conditions are calmest.
 Always use the board leash so your board does not drift away if you fall off.
-And never paddle alone with kids - bring another adult or stay in areas with lifeguards.
+Never paddle alone with kids.
+Another adult or a lifeguarded area, period.

 If the wind picks up while you are out, get on your knees and paddle back to shore.
-A standing paddler in wind is basically a sail, and kids can get blown offshore faster than you would expect.
+A standing paddler in wind is basically a sail, and kids can get blown offshore faster than you'd expect.
+The boys' surf instructor Brah Kimo has had to fish people out who didn't know that rule.

 Hawaiian waters are warm, beautiful, and welcoming.
 Get your family on a paddleboard and explore them from a perspective you cannot get any other way.
-It will become a tradition - I promise.
+It will become a tradition.
+Promise.